Subin-Vidhu/2024/Complete SQL + Databases Bootcamp/Readme.md

 - A database is a collection of data stored in a computer system.
 Databases are organized in such a way that computer programs can easily access the data.

+### Data Base Management System (DBMS)

+- A DBMS is a software that allows a computer to perform database functions such as storing, retrieving, adding, deleting, and modifying data.

+- Examples of DBMS include MySQL, PostgreSQL, SQLite, Oracle, SQL Server, and many more.